Is the southern West Virginia workforce all that diverse?

 The idea of customizing a wellness program to this degree may feel overwhelming to a new wellness committee.
 That’s ok.
 As your program grows, you may begin to increase the breadth and depth of its offerings.

 But to start, get to know your employees, and do the research to understand what health disparities they face.
 For example, did you know that black women are 40% more likely to die with a diagnosis of breast cancer?
-Knowing this single fact could determine if you choose to budget money and time on a 2-month workplace fitness challenge, or 2-day workplace health fair with free cancer screenings.
+Knowing this single fact could determine if you choose to budget money and time on a 2-month workplace fitness challenge, or a 2-day workplace health fair with free cancer screenings.

 Knowing your employees and understanding health disparities will help you start down a road to addressing health equity.